ha1lie/MapleKit/README.md

 ## Installation

-To use, add MapleKit as a `Package Dependency` to your Xcode Command Line Project
+To use, add MapleKit as a `Package Dependency` to your Xcode SPM Project

     https://github.com/ha1lie/MapleKit